kennywall/import-test/_posts/2009-07-28-google-wave-federation-protocol-code--setup.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>One of the more mysterious parts of the Google Wave environment is the core operations of wave communications.
+{% include JB/setup %}One of the more mysterious parts of the Google Wave environment is the core operations of wave communications.

 	How does the server work?
 	How can you develop in-house tools to keep wave communications behind the firewall?